 - "Shakespeare Reverbatin': Spectral Media, Unread -ability, and the Weak Sovereignty of the In/Definitive Edition."
 In Shakespeare and Culture.
 Ed.
 Beatrice Lei.
 (National Taiwan UP, 2011), pp. 117-45.
 7,294 words.

-- "Backing Up the Virtual Bayeux Tapestries: Facsimiles as Attachment Disorders, or Turning Over the Other Side of the Underneath" (uncorrected proofs).
+- "Backing Up the Virtual Bayeux Tapestries: Facsimiles as Attachment Disorders, or Turning Over the Other Side of the Underneath" (pdf of uncorrected proofs).
 In New Research on the Bayeux Tapestry: The Proceedings of a Conference at the British Museu.
 Ed.
 M. J. Lewis, G. R. Owen-Crocker, and D. Terkl.
 (London: Oxbow, 2011), pp. 27-36.
 For the errata sheet, click here.

 - "All That Remains of the Shakespeare Play in Indian Film."
 In Shakespeare in Asia: Contemporary Performance.
 Ed.
 Yong Li Lan and Dennis Kennedy (London: Cambridge UP, 2010), pp. 73-108.